 What is an ERISA Disability Appeal?

-Why is an ERISA disability appeal so challenging?
+Why is an ERISA Disability Appeal So Hard?

-Why is it so hard to put together an ERISA appeal?
+Why is it so hard to put together an ERISA Long-term disability appeal?
 Because there’s so much paperwork involved.
-An ERISA appeal requires information such as medical reports, vocational reports, educational records and reports, testimonies and questionnaires from medical experts and more.
+An ERISA Long-term disability appeal requires information such as medical reports, vocational reports, educational records and reports, testimonies and questionnaires from medical experts and more.
 The necessary paperwork can add up to hundreds of pages of detailed, expert information.
 Also, this information will need to be gathered and organized in such a way as to be accurate, complete, logical and persuasive.
-Many people in need of disability find it difficult to do this because of the time, energy and mental or physical toll it takes to put this appeal together.
-Many who are disabled simply don’t have the ability or the time to do so.
-Also, there are time limits and deadlines for this appeals process, and if you don’t get the necessary information collected and turned in on time, you could lose the ability to appeal your disability case forever.
+There are time limits and deadlines for this appeals process, and if you don’t get the necessary information collected and turned in on time, you could lose the ability to appeal your disability case forever.

-Why should I hire an attorney for my ERISA disability appeal?
+Should I hire an attorney for my ERISA Disability Appeal?

-How will I pay for an ERISA disability attorney?
+How do I pay for an ERISA long-term disability lawyer?

-How many times can you appeal a disability denial?
+How many times can you file an ERISA long-term disability appeal?

 What should I bring with me to my first meeting with an ERISA disability lawyer?